Learning Center

 Red imported fire ants are an extremely aggressive type of ant that is attracted to warm, humid environments and are active year-round.
 Dwelling in underground nests (typically located in open sunny areas), these fire ants will sting anything they deem a threat to their colony or that they come in contact with.
 A small species of ant, they are darkish-red in color.

 Difficult to see because of their small size and coloring, ghost ants are aptly named.
-These tiny ants have a dark colored head and thorax, while in contrast, their abdomen and legs are almost translucent in color.
+These tiny ants have a dark-colored head and thorax, while in contrast, their abdomen and legs are almost translucent in color.
 Ghost ants are a nuisance pest that are found living in warm climates and are active year-round.

 Small in size and known for their habit of stealing larvae and pupae from other ant nests, thief ants are shiny, smooth ants that range in color from yellow to bronze to dark brown.
 They create their nests beside other ant colonies so that they can raid them.
 Interestingly enough, they create tiny tunnels to gain access to the neighboring ant colonies they intend to steal from.